developmentseed/spherical2images/README.md

-# Spherical to simple images for Mapillary
+# Spherical to simple side images

 Bunch of scripts to process and convert Mapillary spherical images into cube imagen and then into simple images for specific area in Mapillary API.